Sikandar Khan: Career

 As a brigadier, Khan took over the command of Artillery for 8th Infantry Division.
 In 2007, Brigadier Khan was selected to attend Canadian Forces College (Toronto) where he displayed brilliant performance and received a commendation letter from the Chief of Army Staff.
 He also received his master's degree in national security studies from Canadian Forces College (Toronto).
 In late 2008, he was posted as Deputy Inspector General Frontier Corps (Balochistan, Quetta) where he commanded approximately 48,000 Frontier Corps troops along the Pak-Afghan Border.
 He also studied at University of Balochistan (Quetta) while serving as DIGFC (Balochistan) and received his master's degree in International Relations.

 As DIGFC (Balochistan), Khan worked jointly with the United States Army and ISAF and was awarded by Force Commander (ISAF) Afghanistan for his co-operation and support.
 From 2009 to 2010, attended the National Defense University (Islamabad) and received his master's degree in National Defense Studies.

 In 2010, Khan was posted as Commander Artillery IV Corps.
-In 2012, he completed his masters in business administration from National University of Modern Languages.
+In 2012, he completed his master's in business administration from National University of Modern Languages.
 In early 2012, Khan became the chairman of the Soldier Welfare Organization Lahore and managed all commercial ventures including Fortress Stadium.

-In July 2013, Khan retired voluntarily and started his own security company, Ever Ready Security Management (Pvt) Ltd. He has also started his new business in the renewable energy sector, Solar Vision (Pvt) Ltd, a joint venture of pm e of Germany.
+In July 2013, Khan retired voluntarily and started his own security company, Ever Ready Security Management (Pvt) Ltd. He also started his new business in the renewable energy sector, Solar Vision (Pvt) Ltd, a joint venture of pm e of Germany.

-Today, Khan is the COO of Top City, Ever Ready Security, Solar Vision and several other business adventures.
+Today, Khan is the COO of Top City, Ever Ready Security, Solar Vision and several other business ventures.